jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 To cope, we often pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more houses, cars, and consumer products, Progressives fight to redistribution this property to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property is automatically distributed and mass-produced.
 Even better, digital stuff such as ebooks, websites, and video never spoils and can be accessed from anywhere.
-As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.
+As our world becomes more virtual in the Internet Age, Industrial Age policies to mass-produce and redistribute, grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.